 mvn install

-I hope this short blog post is of some value to you.
-Check out the other blog posts I have on Building RESTful Web Services with Spring Boot.
-Also, if you prefer to learn by watching a step by step video lessons, check the below list of video courses and may be one of them will help you take your skills to a whole new level.
+I hope this short blog post has been helpful.
+Check out my other blog posts on Building RESTful Web Services with Spring Boot.
+Additionally, if you prefer to learn by watching step-by-step video lessons, take a look at the list of courses below.
+Perhaps one of them will help you take your skills to a whole new level.